threefoldfoundation/x-wallet/README.md

 # x-wallet

-An experimental web wallet client for tfchain.
+An experimental "web wallet client" playground for tfchain.

-**WARNING**: This is an experimental project, still in development.
+**WARNING**: This is an experimental playground, do not use it, unless you want to fool around.
+It does nothing useful at the moment.

 ## Experiments